jakartaee/jakarta.ee/content/learn/specification-guides/servlet-faces-and-server-pages-explained.md

 JavaScript code necessary, as Jakarta Faces abstracts the code intricacies from the developer.
-The following code demonstrates how to apply AJAX to a command button and process the inputMessage and the commandButton action, and then finally refresh the value of the component assigned to an ID of “message”.
+The following code demonstrates how to apply AJAX to a command button and process the inputMessage and the commandButton action, and then finally refresh the value of the component assigned to an ID of "message".

 ```xhtml
 <h:commandButton id="ajaxSubmitButton"